Harvard Extension Courses in Computer Science

 Stephen Elston PhD, Principal Consultant, Quantia Analytics LLC

-The goal of data mining is to find and exploit valuable insights and relationships in large, complex data sets.
-The massive size and high complexity of data sets has transformed the practice of data mining in the twenty-first century.
-Data mining algorithms have advanced rapidly to address this growth in size and complexity.
-Applications of data mining include web search, interactions in social networks, finding relationships in large internet-of-things (IoT) sensor networks, and finding interactions between drugs.
-This course surveys a range of algorithms used for key applications of data mining.
-The emphasis of the course is on unsupervised learning, semi-supervised learning, and graph algorithms.
-Scaling and computational efficiency of data mining algorithms is addressed.
-Lectures and readings introduce core theoretical concepts.
-Students apply the theory and methods using Python tools in hands-on exercises and projects.
-For the hands-on component of the course, students use a variety of libraries in the Python language.
-Examples include Scikit-Learn, Surprise, Neo4J, and NetworkX.
+Extracting useful insights and relationships from massive complex data sets is the domain of data mining.
+Data mining has wide ranging applications in science and technology, including web search, interactions in social networks, recommender systems, processing signals in large internet-of-things (IoT) sensor networks, image search, genetic analysis, and discovery of interactions between drugs.
+This course surveys a range of unsupervised learning algorithms for data mining.
+The emphasis is on graph algorithms and scaling for massive datasets.
+The course comprises readings and lectures on theory along with hands-on exercises and projects where students apply the theory through Python coding.
+For the hands-on component of the course a variety of libraries in the Python language, including possibly Scikit-Learn, NetworkX, Neo4J, and Surprise are used.
 Students may not take both CSCI E-96 and CSCI E-108 for degree or certificate credit.

 Prerequisites: Students enrolling in this course are expected to have some background in Python programming equivalent to CSCI E-7 or CSCI E-50 and statistical modeling equivalent to CSCI E-63c, CSCI E-101, CSCI E-106, or STAT E-109.
 Knowledge of basic linear algebra, equivalent to MATH E-21a, is essential.